Dear Parents Giving Birth During COVID,

 All the rest is precaution.
 It is necessary.
 But underneath it all, this beautiful normal primal process hasn’t changed for most of you.

 It’s you and your baby working together to finally meet face-to-face.
+The fact that you are giving birth during COVID doesn’t change that one iota.

 Cheryl Murfin, CD, is a longtime writer, a certified doula and mother of two grownup humans, including a King County Public Health nurse.
 She owns Nesting Instincts Seattle.